 3. The presentation of the album would have worked better if it had been divided into these two sides…Studio and Live.
 Here’s what it might have looked like.
-(The source for each track is shown in case you want to make a playlist to hear how it works.)
+(If you’d like to try this playlist, the tracks are from the remix Disc 1, except where noted.)

-- Get Back (single from Beatles 1 remix)
+- Get Back (single from Beatles 1 or Past Masters)

-- Across The Universe (Anthology 2, or Let It Be Naked)
+- Across The Universe (Anth.
+2, Let It Be Naked, or Disc 1)

-- Don’t Let Me Down (Rooftop from Let It Be Naked)
+- Don’t Let Me Down (from Let It Be Naked or Disc 2)